bringauto/fleet-protocol/README.md

 # Fleet Protocol

-Fleet Protocol is a communication technology developed by BringAuto to allow **simple and reliable** communication between devices deployed in **internet-connection-unstable** environment and the cloud infrastructure.
+Fleet Protocol is a communication technology developed by BringAuto to allow **simple and reliable** communication between devices deployed in **an internet-connection-unstable** environment and the cloud infrastructure.

 Protocol consists of three parts: